 A lovely fresh cold morning and as the sun rose in the cold air it was time to wander out with the hounds.
 Monty and Jasmine love the still air, their noses go crazy at these times, tails up, heads down, checking out what’s new or what has been prowling and leaving scent in the garden at night.
-Looked like a morning to bring the camera 🙂
+Looked like a morning to bring the camera and do some cold macro photos

 It was a great morning to relax, walk around and take a look at the small things in life around.
 The flowers, even this late in the year, trying so hard to resist.
 The oranges, reds and colours galore of fully fledged blooms crystalised with ice, desperately waiting for the sun.
 The grass and clovers, that Monty was delving into, stood frozen and strong as ever.
 The low sun making great shades as it started to shine down.